mobilecoinofficial/ledger-mob/README.md

 ### Installing pre-built binaries

-Note that side-loading is only supported on `nanosplus` devices, and should only be used for development purposes.
+Note that side-loading is only supported on `nanosplus` devices with firmware version `1.1.0`, and should only be used for development purposes.

 - Download the latest nanosplus release [here](https://github.com/mobilecoinofficial/ledger-mob/releases/latest/download/ledger-mob-fw-nanosplus.tgz)
 - `tar -xvf ledger-mob-fw-nanosplus.tgz` to extract the firmware package